Teenager goes blind after living off chips

 “He has blind spots right in the middle of his vision,” says Dr Denize Atan who treated the boy at Bristol Eye Hospital.
 “That means he can’t drive and would find it really difficult to read, watch TV or discern faces.”

-The boy, who cannot be named, was severely malnourished from his eating disorder, known medically as “avoidant restrictive food intake disorder”.
+The boy, who cannot be named, was severely malnourished by his eating disorder, known medically as “avoidant restrictive food intake disorder”.

 Because he was so low in vitamin B12 and D, as well as copper and selenium, “he had lost minerals from his bone, which was really quite shocking for a boy of his age”, according to Dr Atan.